mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 Note that only the first item would be visible to the client code.
 That's the power of componentization and code reuse.

-I didn't need multi-instance warming, so I'll leave the implementation as excercise for the reader.
+I didn't need multi-instance warming, so I'll leave the implementation as exercise for the reader.

 Conclusion
 ----------